dijksterhuis/octatools/README.md

 cp ./new_project.work ./path/to/SET/PROJECT/project.work
 ```

-**WARNING**: octatools will not perform validation when converting
+**WARNING**: ot-tools will not perform validation when converting
 human-readable values back to the binary data formats, except for basic type
 overflows (e.g. a setting that cannot be negative, but you provided a negative
 value).
-Check the comments and documentation in `octatools-lib` documentation to
+Check the comments and documentation in `ot-tools-lib` documentation to
 get an idea of appropriate values.
 This is also why I explicitly mentioned
 creating a backup in this example!